LDiegoM/meteo_station/README.md

 - Create display class for display logic abstraction.
 - Add new display layout for mobile AP mode with no date time.
 - Get bootstrap files from web when wifi is not in AP mode.
+- Fix memory leak when reading file from LittleFS.

 ## 0.0.8 - 2022-05-10